OpenMendel/ASHG-OpenMendelWorkshop-2020-Oct/README.md

 ## How to run tutorials?

+There are two ways to run the Jupyter notebook tutorials.

-To try the Jupyter notebooks in cloud, click the Binder icon below:
+1. To run the Jupyter notebooks in cloud, click the Binder icon below:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OpenMendel/ASHG-OpenMendelWorkshop-2020-Oct/master)

+2. To run Jupyter notebooks on your own machine, first `git clone https://github.com/OpenMendel/ASHG-OpenMendelWorkshop-2020-Oct.git` to sync the most recent course materials to your computer then install all needed Julia packages.

 ## What is OpenMendel